Mecha-Karen/Documentation/source/api/endpoints/v1/math/patterns.rst

     million -> 1 * (10 ^ 6)
     billion -> 1 * (10 ^ 9)
     trillion -> 1 * (10 ^ 12)

+Unfortunately as of now, doing ``2 trillion and 200 million`` cannot be parsed, this will be implemented in the near future.